DangeloCFrancis/ppol6803_final_project/README.md

 We relied on survey data in the time frame 2000-2020 (**JUSTIFY**) and utilized the given ANES sampling weights.
 We cleaned variables for possible MCAR NAs (**JUSTIFY**) and relied on `step_impute_bagged()` in recipes to impute for other types of 'missingness'.
-After splitting the data (~10,000 observations) into training (.75) and testing data (.25), We trained three models on the training data and validated on the testing data:
+After splitting the data (~10,000 observations) into training (.75) and testing data (.25), We trained four models on the training data and validated on the testing data:

-- A decision tree,
+- A decision tree;
+- A random forest model with re-sampling;
-- A bagged forest model with re-sampling, and
+- A bagged forest model with hyperparameter tuning and resampling; and
 - A LASSO multinominal classification model

 The model uses questions that the ANES asks about a candidate that voter voted for (*e.g., "Which candidate did you vote for in...?"*) as the